 Complainant has received or has access to a copy of the misconduct rules.
 In accord with those rules, the names of the complainant and subject judge shall not be disclosed in this order.
 See Misconduct Rule 11(g)(2).

-Complainant contends that the subject judge wants to deny complainant access to courts; is part of a conspiracy with an Assistant U.S. Attorney and other, unnamed, judges; has participated in fraud and deception; is biased against complainant and other pro se litigants; and is either senile or incompetent.
-While these claims may be cognizable under the misconduct statute, see commentary to Misconduct Rule 3(h)(3)(A), such claims must be supported by "sufficient evidence to raise an inference that misconduct has occurred," see Misconduct Rule 11(c)(1)(D).
-The sole support complainant has submitted for these claims is the judge's rulings in complainant's underlying cases.
-Complainant discusses these rulings at some length, asserting that they violate the applicable law and complainant's constitutional rights.
-Claims based on a judge's rulings are not cognizable here.
+Complainant takes issue with the judge's rulings in an underlying employment case, contending that the subject judge erred in failing to put certain issues before the jury and in awarding complainant damages less than those previously offered by defendants.
+Complainant challenges the judge's dismissal of issues in the underlying case, despite what complainant says was critical evidence, and speculates about proceedings between his counsel and the judge.

+Some of complainant's claims are directed to conduct by complainant's counsel; those concerns cannot be addressed here.
+See Misconduct Rule 4 (the misconduct procedures apply to federal judges only).
+Further, the remaining claims, challenging the judge's rulings, are not cognizable here.
 See Misconduct Rule 11(c)(1)(B).
 That is because claims that are "directly related to the merits of a decision or procedural ruling" do not constitute misconduct.
 Misconduct Rule 3(h)(3)(A).
 The policy behind this rule is that "the complaint procedure cannot be a means for collateral attack on the substance of a judge's rulings."
 Breyer Report, App.
 E., ¶ 2.
 As explained in the commentary to Misconduct Rule 3, "[t]his exclusion preserves the independence of judges in the exercise of judicial power."

 Accordingly, this complaint is dismissed pursuant to Misconduct Rule 11(c).
-The Circuit Executive is directed to transmit this order to complainant and copies to the respondent judge and the Judicial Conference Committee on Judicial

-Conduct and Disability.
+The Circuit Executive is directed to transmit this order to complainant and copies to the respondent judge and the Judicial Conference Committee on Judicial Conduct and Disability.
 See Misconduct Rule 11(g)(2).
 To seek review of this order, complainant must file a petition for review by the Judicial Council.
 The requirements for filing a petition for review are set out in Misconduct Rule 18(b).
 The petition must be filed with the Office of the Circuit Executive within 35 days of the date of the letter transmitting this order.
 Id.